PlummersSoftwareLLC/NightDriverStrip/README.md

 Full Disclosure: As an Amazon Associate, PlummersSoftwareLLC earns commission from qualifying purchases.
 It's not added to the purchase price, and does not increase your cost at all.
 Plus, all 2021 profits from the Dave's Garage Channel, which includes these sales, will go to the UW Autism Center.

-## Contributing, and the BlinkenPerBit Metric
+## Contributing, and the BlinkenPerBit metric

 Rather than produce a complex set of guidelines, here's what I hope open-source collaboration will bring to the project: that folks will add important features and fix defects and shortcomings in the code.
 When they're adding features, they'll do it in a way consistent with the way things are done in the existing code.
 They resist the urge to rearchitect and rewrite everything in their own image and instead put their efforts towards maximizing functional improvement while reducing source code thrash and change.